Mission & Vision

 The N’COBRA PHL supports educators and academics looking to create new k-12 standards of education and an academic curriculum truly designed for the prosperity of children.
 The purpose is to empower our community and our reparatory justice system by bridging the gaps between families, educators, and industry professionals to create and support better educational and formal academic ecosystems.
 N’COBRA PHL believes sees our families, students and parents, independently lead their learning and see our academic institutions be led and governed by the collective work and responsibility of those families, educators, and those industry professionals.

-N’COBRA PHL sees this effort ensuring that there will be policies to protect and project those values; develop protocols when those values are not being met; develop and pipeline to local and hyper-local extra-curricular activities for children; provide experience based learning opportunities with real world application in real time; include financial literacy, numeracy, banking, government, taxes, and environmental ecology apart of that learning; ensure Afro-Indigenous history and heritage education to directly articulate Afro-Indigenous contributions to humanity; ensuring global studies for improved international relations with the world; provide mainstream and social media intelligence education; include mindfulness and healthy lifestyle practices to improve mental and physical health and spiritual well-being.
+N’COBRA PHL sees this effort ensuring that there will be policies to protect and project those values; develop protocols when those values are not being met; develop and pipeline to local and hyper-local extra-curricular activities for children; provide experience based learning opportunities with real world application in real time; include financial literacy, numeracy, banking, government, taxes, and environmental ecology apart of that learning; ensure history and heritage education to directly articulate the redress groups’ contributions to humanity; ensuring global studies for improved international relations with the world; provide mainstream and social media intelligence education; include mindfulness and healthy lifestyle practices to improve mental and physical health and spiritual well-being.

 The N’COBRA PHL seeks to work with families, educators, and industry professionals to co-create those standards and that curriculum to: